The Best Beauty and Fashion Deals This Week

 Take 50% off sitewide and get extra 10% off with the code GET10.
 Check out ET Style's favorite picks.

-Up to 40% off sale items, no code needed.
-Take extra 25% off on footwear when you log into your Nike account and use the code LOGIN25 at checkout.
+Log into your Nike account and save up to unlock 40% off at the Member Exclusive Sale on the Nike app.
 Free shipping and returns.
 Check out ET Style's favorite picks.

-Enjoy 50% off everything through April 6.
+Up to 50% off new full-price spring styles across categories for the Better Together Sale and up to 60% off sale items for the Spring Sale.
+Free shipping and returns.
+Check out ET Style's favorite picks.

+Up to 60% off everything.
 No code needed.
 Free shipping on orders of $25 or more.
-Open an Old Navy credit card today and get extra 20% off your first purchase.

 Up to 50% off sitewide.
 No code needed.
 Free shipping and returns.